MQ-software-carpentry/R-git-for-research/_episodes/07-quality-assurance.md

 ![Image of data validation tab for number rules](../fig/data-validation-numbers.png)

 5\.
-Fill in the minimum and maximum values that make sense for your data and click `Ok`.
+Fill in the minimum and maximum values that make sense for your data and click `OK`.
 Here we will choose a minimum of 1 and a maximum of 30.

 Your data table will now not allow you to enter a value that violates the data validation rule you have created.
 To test this out, try